joanne5548/parkmark/README.md

     - Contains Python scripts for data cleaning and retrieval

 ## Environment Variables
+### Frontend
+Placed in `/client` directory.
+1. `VITE_BACKEND_URL`: URL for backend endpoint.
+For development server, it is set to `http://localhost:5000`
+2. `VITE_MAPBOX_ACCESS_TOKEN`: Mapbox access token.
+Required to load map on the front page.
+Under free plan, you get free 50K loads every month.
+3. `VITE_GOOGLE_OAUTH_CLIENT_ID`: Google OAuth client ID.
+Required to offer Google OAuth service on the website.
+More information on the setup can be found [here](./PreviousTodoList.md#google-oauth-info).

+### Backend
+Placed in `/server` directory.
+1. `SERVER_DOMAIN`: Domain name of the server endpoint.
+For development, set to localhost.
+2. `PORT`: Port number for the server.
+If not set, the server file will default to 5000.
+3. `DB_HOST`: Domain name for database endpoint.
+For development, set to localhost.
+4. `DB_PASSWORD`: Database password for the PostgreSQL user.
+5. `DB_NAME`: Database name to use.
+6. `GOOGLE_CLOUD_SERVICE_ACCOUNT_KEY_BASE_64`: Google cloud key for using buckets.
+The service account key downloaded in json is converted into base 64 to be stored as a string.
+7. `GOOGLE_CLOUD_BUCKET_NAME`: Bucket name to use to store the images uploaded by users.

 ## Roadmap
 - [ ] Create user information page